 Be sure to follow safety labels on the helmet on when to replace the helmet.
-Some batter's helmets have a label that says that it should not be reconditioned.
+Some catcher's helmets have a label that says that it should not be reconditioned.
 Helmets with this label will also include how long the helmet can be used.
 However, some of these helmets may need to be replaced sooner, depending upon wear and tear.

-RECONDITIONING AND RECERTIFICATION
+RECONDITIONING

-Reconditioning involves having an expert repair a used helmet by: fixing cracks or damage, replacing missing parts, testing it for safety, and approving it for use.
-Helmets should be reconditioned regularly by a licensed NAERA member.
-DO NOT allow your athlete to use a used helmet that has not been recently recertified for use by a NAERA reconditioner.
+Reconditioning involves having an expert inspect, repair and sanitize a used helmet by: fixing minor cracks or damage, replacing missing or worn parts, testing it for compliance with NOCSAE standards, and recertifying it to NOCSAE standards.
+Helmets should be serviced regularly by a reconditioner licensed by NOCSAE to recertify helmets.
+DO NOT allow your athlete to wear a used helmet that has not recently been recertified to NOCSAE standards.